US 98 (Dade City Bypass) Widening from 7th St. S. to 7th St. N. 256423-3-52-01

 -

-Dade City – Beginning Monday, September 15, 2025, the Tuskeegee Avenue connection to the US 98 Bypass/US 301 will close for construction work.
-Thru traffic will not be able to enter or exit Tuskeegee Avenue during the closure.
-The around-the-clock closure is expected to remain in place through approximately Sunday, September 21, 2025.
+Dade City – The Martin Luther King Boulevard (MLK) connection to the east side of the US 98 Bypass/US 301 is closed (as of Monday morning, September 22, 2025) for construction work.
+Thru traffic is not able to enter or exit MLK on the east side of the US 98 Bypass during the closure.
+The around-the-clock closure is expected to remain in place until approximately Friday, October 3, 2025.
+The intersection of MLK on the west side of the US 98 Bypass will remain open to traffic.

 -